 This saw is perfect for the “weekend warrior” or for a carpenter that doesn’t need a sliding compound miter saw.

-This is the “Crown jewel” of miter saws – the sliding compound miter saw.
+This is the “Crown jewel” of miter saws – the double bevel sliding compound miter.
 This saw has every feature of the lesser models plus a sliding radial arm.
 However, this would be at the top of most budgets with a higher price tag and in my opinion, only worth the purchase if you’re a professional carpenter or would use this on a weekly basis.